palletops/hadoop-cluster/README.md

 nodes hardware id or memory, and the number of slave.
 This file should work fine without any changes.

-Edit the file `job_spec.clj` adding your s3 credentials and the destination bucket and directory.

 Start the cluster:

 ```bash